mirror/boost/boost/libs/parameter/doc/index.rst

 been the first parameter, we would have needed *ten* overloads.
 In the worst case—where the function has five “out” parameters—2\
 :sup:`5` or 32 overloads would be required.
-This “\ `forwarding problem`_\ ” is a well-known problem to generic library authors, and the C++ standard committee is working on a proposal__ to address it.
+This “\ `forwarding problem`_\ ” is well-known to generic library authors, and the C++ standard committee is working on a proposal__ to address it.

 .. _`forwarding problem`: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2002/n1385.htm

 __ http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2004/n1690.html

-If writing the necessary overloads to pass “out” parameters is impractical for you, you still have the option to ask users to pass positional “out” arguments through |ref|_, which will ensure that its mutability is preserved:
+If it is impractical for you to write the overloads that would be required for positional “out” arguments to be passed directly, you still have the option to ask users to pass them through |ref|_, which will ensure that the algorithm implementation sees a non-``const`` reference:

 .. parsed-literal::